smh997/Maze-Problem/README.md

-# Maze-Problem
+# Solving Maze Problem Using Different Algorithms
-Solving Maze Problem Using Different Algorithms
+A project for COMP 8700.